Tracking Everything Everywhere All at Once

 The exhaustive pairwise flow input maximizes the useful motion information available to the optimization stage.
 However, this approach, especially when coupled with the flow-filtering process, can result in an unbalanced collection of motion samples in dynamic regions.
 Rigid background regions typically have many reliable pairwise correspondences, while fast-moving and deforming foreground objects often have many fewer reliable correspondences after filtering, especially between distant frames.
 This imbalance can lead the network to focus entirely on dominant (simple) background motions, and ignore the challenging moving objects that represent a small portion of the supervisory signal.

 To address this issue, we propose a simple strategy for mining hard examples during training.
 Specifically, we periodically cache flow predictions and compute error maps by calculating the Euclidean distance between the predicted and input flows.
-We use these error maps to guide our sampling process during optimization, such that regions with high errors are sampled more frequently.
+During optimization, we guide sampling such that regions with high errors are sampled more frequently.
 We compute these error maps on consecutive frames, where we assume our supervisory optical flow is most reliable.
 Please refer to the supplement for more details.